 A bank mandate, or account signatory, is a person in your business who is authorised to manage your bank account.
-Most banks offer a broad range of options depending if you are a business or commercial banking customer:
+Most banks offer a broad range of options dependent on whether you are a business or commercial banking customer.
+Account signatories can...

 Note: All account signatories are officially named as individuals on your business bank account.
 You can’t list companies on your bank mandate.

-Most banks require you to call your relationship manager or to ring up their customer service.
+Most banks require you to call your relationship manager or to ring up their customer services.
 You can’t add or remove people from your bank mandate through regular online banking.
-Any changes on your mandate may take a few weeks to go into effect.
+Any changes on your mandate may take a few weeks to take effect.

 You can add users to your account without making changes to your bank mandate, provided you are a commercial banking customer (i.e. Natwest Bankline or Barclays.Net).
 As a regular business banking customer you can only add more people to your bank account by making them an account signatory.